Ratsock6/Ratsock6/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on 42 Cursus
+- 🔭 I’m currently working on 42
-- 🌱 I’m currently learning C, C++
-- 🤔 I’m looking for help with C, C++
-- 📫 How to reach me: ratsock
+- 📫 How to reach me: ratsock (discord)